 It was brilliant.

-M spent her college days running clubs: she was class president, revived a musical competition called Sing Song, founded a theater club, directed Godspell, led the Alpha Alpha Chapter of Sigma Tau Delta (the English Honor Society)...
+M spent her college days running clubs: she was class president, revived a musical competition called Sing Song, founded a theater club, directed Godspell (was it brilliant or cliche to have all the leads be female except for Judas?), led the Alpha Alpha Chapter of Sigma Tau Delta (the English Honor Society)...
 M was also an honor student--in the Morrissey Society, on the Dean's List, and so forth.

 In her Junior year, she was in a John Waters movie for the first month of summer (Cry Baby) and when it wrapped, she met a group of jugglers who taught her 3-Ball then whisked her off to Massachusettts to live with them.
 This is a true, but very long story.
 It involves trash cans, hats, and fire.
 She still attends their annual New Year's party, now a week long, and in its third decade.